-Second layer of mixed epoxy resin is applied on the woven carbon fibre fabric; roller was used with mild pressure on the mat-polymer to remove excess air as shown in Figure 3.4.
+Second layer of mixed epoxy resin are applied on the woven carbon fibre fabric; roller was used with mild pressure on the mat-polymer to remove excess air as shown in Figure 3.4.
 The process was repeated for each layer until desired ply and thickness achieved.
-The top mould was placed on the laminate plain weave carbon fibre fabric and then cure for 24 hours at room temperature ( $T{\text{room}}$ =28°C).
+The top mould was placed on the laminate plain weave carbon fibre fabric and then cure for 24 hours at room temperature ( $T{room}=28^{\circ}C$ ).